getsentry/sentry-docs/docs/pricing.rst

 Billing Cycle
 ~~~~~~~~~~~~~

-By default, your account will be billed monthly, starting on the date you switch to a paid account.
+By default, your account will be billed monthly, starting on the date you switch to a paid plan.
 If you purchase reserve capacity, which requires annual billing, the annual billing cycle start date will match the current monthly billing start date.
 Any unused capacity will be discarded at the end of each monthly billing cycle.
 The minimum charge for any billing month is $1.

 Billing Controls
 ~~~~~~~~~~~~~~~~